 A site plan (sometimes called a block plan) shows the site in more detail with your proposed house positioned upon it.
 It also shows other information such as the position of the access road and the drainage arrangements.

-Our range of homes has been carefully architect-designed to make excellent use of space and light.
-We stand by the integrity of our designs.
+Our range of homes is carefully architect-designed to make excellent use of space and natural light, and we stand by the integrity and balance of these designs.

 No. We do not sell the plans for our designs separately.
 The plans are provided as part of the package when you purchase one of our kits.